 Ensure that you take crunchy fruits and vegetables such as carrots.
 This way, saliva flow will be accelerated.
-Adequate saliva flow on your mouth is a natural defence against bacteria which are the building blocks for tooth decay.
+Adequate saliva flow in your mouth is a natural defence against bacteria which are the building blocks for tooth decay.
 Doing this daily will ensure strong and healthy teeth.

 Drink more water

 Water is life.
 Drinking adequate amounts of water not only promotes excellent oral care but an overall healthy body.
-By drinking large amounts of water, we can prevent plaque build-up and protect your teeth’ enamel.
+By drinking large amounts of water, we can prevent plaque build-up and protect our teeth’ enamel.